OWASP/www-policy/operational/chapter-handbook-existing.md

 Post meeting minutes to document what was covered at the meeting, including any announcements or decisions that were made.
 Pictures from the meeting are also encouraged.

 ### Posting Presentations and Recordings
-In addition to any meeting minutes and photos, try to collect the presentation from the speaker to post on the chapter’s wiki page.
+In addition to any meeting minutes and photos, try to collect the presentation from the speaker to post on the chapter's website page.

 If you took a video recording of the meeting, you should post that as well.
 Vimeo is commonly used to host the uploaded video, which can then be linked to your chapter page.

 ### Follow-up Communication
-Once you post meeting materials such as minutes, pictures, presentation, or video to your chapter wiki page, send a follow up email to meeting guests thanking them for attending, letting them know about the next meeting (if you have the information), and directing them to the material on your wiki page.
+Once you post meeting materials such as minutes, pictures, presentation, or video to your chapter website page, send a follow up email to meeting guests thanking them for attending, letting them know about the next meeting (if you have the information), and directing them to the material on your website page.

 If you collected any new email addresses, this will also be a confirmation that you have added their name to the mailing list.

 ### Certificate of Attendance
 It is not standard practice for OWASP to issue Certificates of Attendance for Chapter Meetings.
 Your chapter nominating someone hold onto a meeting sign-in sheet after each meeting.
-Meeting attendees are still responsible for submitting their own CPEs, but then the Chapter Leader (or whoever is keeping track of the sign-in sheets) can go back and audit against the chapter’s sign-in sheet if (ISC)2 or another organization audits them.
+Meeting attendees are still responsible for submitting their own CPEs, but then the Chapter Leader (or whoever is keeping track of the sign-in sheets) can go back and audit against the chapter's sign-in sheet if (ISC)2 or another organization audits them.

 # Chapter 8:  Organizing Local Events